Exekutiveone/Virtaul_Ares/README.md

 Existing sequences saved in JSON format can be loaded back into the editor through the new **Vorhanden** drop-down and the **Laden** button.
 This makes it possible to edit and extend previously created command sequences.

+Sequences saved as CSV or ROS files can also be loaded.
+When imported, they are converted into simple action lists so they can be further adjusted and saved again, e.g. in JSON format for advanced features.